 Rescuing an animal is an amazing thing.
 Not only are you offering a good home to an animal in need, you’re helping stem shelter overcrowding and keeping euthanasia rates low.

-However, rescued dogs often also need a little extra TLC – which is understandable given their early experiences on the streets or in abusive homes.
-Maybe your new dog is hiding under the bed or refuses to play; others might start to panic as soon as you step out.
-Thankfully, as a new pet owner, there’s plenty you can do.
-Read on for 5 emotional ailments common to shelter dogs, plus simple ways you can help your newest family member feel safe and comfortable in his/her new home.
+But rescued dogs often need a little extra TLC, which is understandable given their ruff starts to life.
+Maybe your shelter dog is hiding under the bed or refuses to play.
+Other rescues start to panic as soon as you step away.
+Thankfully, as a new pet owner, there’s plenty you can do to help your shelter dog adjust.
+Read on for 5 emotional hurdles common to shelter dogs, plus simple ways you can help your pet feel comfy and safe in his/her new home.

 If your dog is cowering in the corner with her tail between her legs, make sure to give her space.
 Meanwhile, set up a crate in the corner, which she can use as a safety zone, and be generous with treats.
 (Because she’s shy, it’s best to hold these in your open palm and let her come to you).
 Once she starts to warm up, consider learning some tricks or confidence-building games.
 Many U.S. cities also host socialization classes specifically for shy dogs.